UniSalento-IDALab-IoTCourse-2021-2022/wot-project-part1-SaraDanaKablTalabani/README.md

 wot-project-part1-SaraDanaKablTalabani created by GitHub Classroom

 BLE stands for Bluetooth Low Energy and it is different from the traditiional Bluetooth.
 Each one of them has differnet use cases.
 For our usecase we will deal with BLE.
+Prefierals can have only one connection at a time.

 Flutter app
 Set up an editor